Hargreaves Lansdown inflows defy Europe gloom

-LONDON Investment manager Hargreaves Lansdown brushed off investor jitters about the parlous state of Europe's economy after its perceived safety compared with rivals helped attract a 1 billion pounds net inflow of new funds in the first quarter.
+LONDON British investment manager Hargreaves Lansdown (HRGV.L) brushed off investor jitters about the parlous state of Europe's economy after its perceived safety compared with rivals helped attract a 1 billion pounds net inflow of new funds in the first quarter.

 The robust sales figures defy warnings made by the firm in late 2011 that net inflows could slow on account of economic conditions.

-They were also "a little ahead of expectations", according to analysts at Numis, and Hargreaves Landsdown shares jumped more than 4 percent to 502 pence in early trading, making it the top performer on the FTSE 100 index .FTSE.
+They were also "a little ahead of expectations", according to analysts at Numis, and Hargreaves Landsdown shares jumped more than 4 percent to 502 pence in early trading, making it the top performer on London's blue chip FTSE 100 index .FTSE.

 Peter Hargreaves said in an interview with Reuters on Thursday a solid, debt-free balance sheet and the perceived safety of the firm helped attract investors in a trading environment that will remain difficult in the coming months.